Sound technical content, curated with aloha by

 June 28, 2008

 A. Hi, Zia.
-Thermoset plastics are plastics that cure into a different state than they started in.
-Sort of a one-way street.
-Once they are set they can never return to their original condition, you can't usefully melt them.
+Thermoset plastics are plastics that cure into a different state than they started in -- sort of a one-way street.
+Once they have been heat cured they can never return to their original condition, you can't usefully melt them.
 Thermoplastic materials are plastics that soften with heat, repeatedly.
-If you formed a block of thermoset plastic, it would stay in that shape forever; if you formed a block of thermoplastic material you could, in theory at least, form it into a different shape the next time you applied heat.
+If you make a block of thermoset plastic, it would stay in that shape forever; if you formed a block of thermoplastic material you could, in theory at least, form it into a different shape the next time you applied heat.

-When it comes to using these plastics in powder coating, the biggest differences seems to be that thermoset materials can be thin (a few mils) whereas thermoplastic coatings are much heavier; and thermoset materials are usually applied by electrostatic spray, while thermoplastics are usually applied by fluidized bed.
+When it comes to using these plastics in powder coating, the biggest differences seems to be that thermoset materials are thin (a few mils) whereas thermoplastic coatings are much heavier; thermoset materials are almost always applied by electrostatic spray, while thermoplastics are usually applied by immersion into a fluidized bed.

 Regards,